 Simultaneous Parental Leave

 During the first changeover of parental leave, the parents can take parental leave simultaneously for a month, whereby this shortens the maximum total duration of parental leave by a month.
 Otherwise, simultaneous parental leave is not permitted.
-During simultaneous parental leave, only one parent can draw childcare allowance.

 Notifying the Employer of Parental Leave

-Maternity protection after birth lasts for eight weeks.
+Maternity protection after birth lasts in principle for eight weeks.
 When the normal eight-week protective period before birth has been shorter than eight weeks, it is extended after birth (up to a maximum of 16 weeks).
 In the case of premature births, caesarean section or multiple births, the protection period after birth lasts for at least twelve weeks.

 If the mother is planning to take leave immediately following the maternity protection period, she has to notify her employer while the maternity protection period is still ongoing.
 Fathers have to notify their employer of their planned leave eight weeks after the birth at the latest.